John Swartzwelder

 John Joseph Swartzwelder Jr. (born February 8, 1949) is an American comedy writer and novelist, best known for his work on the animated television series The Simpsons.
 Born in Seattle, Washington, Swartzwelder began his career working in advertising.
 He was later hired to work on comedy series Saturday Night Live in the mid-1980s as a writer.
 He later contributed to fellow writer George Meyer's short-lived Army Man magazine, which led him to join the original writing team of The Simpsons, beginning in 1989.

 He worked on The Simpsons as a writer and producer until 2003, and later contributed to The Simpsons Movie.
 He wrote the largest number of Simpsons episodes (59 full episodes, with contributions to several others) by a large margin.
 After his retirement from the show, he began a career as a writer of self-published absurdist novels.
-He has written more than eleven novels, the most recent of which, The Spy With No Pants, was published in December 2020.
+He has written more than a dozen novels, the most recent of which, Dead Detective Mountain, was published in 2023.

-Swartzwelder is revered among comedy fans; his colleagues have called him among the best comedy writers.
-He is known for his reclusiveness, and gave his first media interview in 2021, 18 years after his final Simpsons episode.
+Swartzwelder is revered among comedy fans and his colleagues.
+He is known for his reclusiveness, and gave his first-ever interview in 2021, in The New Yorker.
+Per Mike Sacks, "Swartzwelder's specialty on The Simpsons was conjuring dark characters from a strange, old America: banjo-playing hobos, cigarette-smoking ventriloquist dummies, nineteenth-century baseball players, rat-tailed carnival children, and pantsless, singing old-timers."

 Early life

-Swartzwelder was born in Seattle, Washington in 1949, the son of Gloria Mae (Matthews) and John Joseph Swartzwelder, Sr. He attended high school in Renton, Washington.
+Swartzwelder was born in Seattle, Washington, on February 8, 1949, the son of Gloria Mae (Matthews) and John Joseph Swartzwelder, Sr. He attended high school in Renton, Washington.

 Career

+Saturday Night Live

-In 1983, Swartzwelder sent a joke submission to the writers of Late Night with David Letterman in 1983, which he signed but left no address.
+In 1983, Swartzwelder sent a joke submission to the writers of Late Night with David Letterman, in which he signed but left no address.
 Writer Jim Downey traced Swartzwelder based on the Chicago postmark on the card via phone books at the New York Public Library.
 After he contacted Swartzwelder's mother in Seattle, she redirected him to her son, who was then working at an advertising agency in Chicago.
 Downey described Swartzwelder's interview as "one of the most spectacularly awful in history"; it consisted of him entering David Letterman's office without permission, and discussing the state of television (that it was "all shit") while smoking and drinking.
 He was not hired for Letterman, but Downey hired him for Saturday Night Live (SNL) beginning in 1985.

 At SNL, Swartzwelder shared an office with Robert Smigel, and met George Meyer, who later proved instrumental in hiring him for The Simpsons.
-During his time on SNL, he became known for writing odder material.
+During his time on SNL, Swartzwelder became known for writing odder material.
 He was fired in mid-1986, which Smigel attributed to the network's pressure on show creator Lorne Michaels to make personnel changes.
 Meyer quit SNL and created the magazine Army Man, recruiting Swartzwelder to help write it.
+Meyer says his favorite line was by Swartzwelder in one issue: "I'm not strong enough to end it all, so I guess I'll kill myself."
 Meyer said of Army Man: